 Send events from your application

-Pass the numeric event ID when tracking actions via the SDK:Signal templates
+Pass the event type when tracking actions via the SDK:Signal templates

 A template captures a specific combination of event types, weights, and training thresholds.
 Saving a template lets you reproduce a training run exactly or switch between different configurations without losing your settings.Create a template